Physician

 • Ryan’s EHR – Inpatient Chart

-1. Use the blank copy of Ryan’s ED and Inpatient bills and the Bill Reference to calculate and track his costs.
-In his EHRs, look for costs in the areas of labs, pathology, medications (be sure to pay attention to how many times during his stay each was administered) and diagnostics.
+1. Use the blank copy of Ryan’s ED and Inpatient bills and the Bill Reference to calculate his costs.
+In his EHRs, look for the number of times a test is administered, number of days a cost is incurred or the units per day a medication is administered.
 You may need to do additional Internet research.
 Some helpful sites are www.healthcarebluebook.com, www.fairhealthconsumer.org and www.pharmacychecker.com.

 View Ryan’s EHR – ED Virtual Physical Exam